seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 serves both and refuses one, the machine-readable endpoint is preferred and is not a
 degradation: it is the same publisher's own number without the rendering layer.

+**An ARCHIVE that reproduces a primary's own text is admissible for a DATE and a FACT when the primary itself is unreachable, and for nothing else.** A documentary archive carrying a ministry's press release verbatim is not an aggregator writing about it: the words are the publisher's, only the host is not.
+It is admitted for what the publisher stated — the date, the venue, the agenda line — never for a figure the archive computed, never for a direction, and never once the primary answers again.
+The run names the archive AND the primary it stands in for, re-attempts the primary on the next run, and a thesis still resting on the archive after the primary returns is re-based (§6a).
+Without this clause an unreachable publisher forces a choice between two wrongs — publishing against the source rule, or dropping a real event because its host timed out — and the second is what silence looks like from the outside.
+Measured 2026-08-31: `home.treasury.gov` timed out on the G20 finance-track announcement and the text was read from a university archive of the same release; the event was real, material and inside 24 hours.

 **ETF flows — the primary set is the issuers and their listing venues, never a flow tracker.** The publishers of record are the funds' own daily disclosures of shares outstanding and net assets — **the machine-readable holdings endpoint, not the rendered